Cohen Bramall: Lincoln City

 On 1 February 2021, he joined Lincoln City for an undisclosed fee, signing a multi-year contract.
 He made his debut coming off the bench against Hull City on 9 February 2021.
 On the opening day of the 2021–22 season, Bramall was subject to alleged racist abuse from a fan during the game against Gillingham.
 A man from Gillingham was later arrested on suspicion of assault and an additional allegation of racial abuse was being looked into.
 On 8 February 2022, he scored his first goal for the club, against Morecambe.

 Rotherham United

 On 1 July 2022, Bramall joined Rotherham United after his release clause was met.
 He scored his first goal for the club on 25 October 2022 in a 2–2 draw against Coventry City.

 Portsmouth

 On 31 January 2025, Bramall joined Championship club Portsmouth for an undisclosed fee on a short-term deal until the end of the season.
 He was released upon the expiration of his short-term deal.

 Luton Town

 On 1 August 2025, Bramall joined League One side Luton Town.
 He scored his first goal for Luton in an EFL Trophy tie against Barnet on 2 September 2025.
+On 8 May 2026, the club said the player would leave in the summer once his contract had expired.

+Milton Keynes Dons

+On 3 July 2026, Bramall joined League One side Milton Keynes Dons, reuniting with former Rotherham manager Paul Warne.
+He made his debut on 8 August 2026 in a 4–1 EFL Cup first round defeat away to Norwich City.